-This article describes how to install the Jet Service Tier (including the Jet Configuration Service) for use with the Jet Excel add-in, the Jet Web Portal, and the dashboard features of Jet Analytics (2017 and later).
+This article describes how to install the Jet Service Tier (including the Jet Configuration Service) for use with the Jet Excel add-in, the Jet Hub, and the dashboard features of Jet Analytics (2017 and later).

 With the Jet Service Tier, company administrators can configure Jet data source properties for all their users in a single location.
 Administrators can define data sources and give users access to these data sources using the Jet Administration console.
 When new Jet users are deployed, they just need to point to the location of the Jet Service Tier to gain access all of their data source connections.

 This also makes it easier to share reports as organizations can ensure that a data source has a consistent name, and does not vary from user to user.

 This video provides a step-by-step overview of Installing all of the Jet Reports components.

 Users must be on Jet Reports 2017 or higher

 If you are using Centralized Settings with Jet 2012 R2 or an earlier version, you will need to upgrade your Centralized Settings database using the Jet Configuration installation for Jet 2013 before your users upgrade to newer versions.
 The prior Centralized Settings database is not compatible with newer versions.
 See the section Upgrading from Centralized Settings for details.

 If you are using the Jet Configuration Service for Jet 2015 Update 1 or earlier, your settings database will be upgraded for use with new versions Users of Jet 2015 or earlier will *NOT* be able to access the settings in this database.